sujal-07-Ronny/DevSecOps/README.md

 This project demonstrates **two independent Jenkins CI/CD pipelines** built for better understanding of DevSecOps security tools — one focused on **SonarQube** (code quality & static analysis) and one focused on **Trivy** (container image vulnerability scanning).

+> ⚠️ Cloud infrastructure intentionally deprovisioned
+> post-testing to optimize costs — a real-world
+> FinOps practice.
+All pipeline configs, Jenkinsfiles,
-> ⚠️ Infrastructure is torn down to avoid costs.
-All pipeline configs and screenshots are preserved in this repo.
+> and output screenshots are preserved in this repo.

 ---